API Reference (v0.4.21)

 Shortcut to socket.io’s socket.on 'event'.

-The handler functions will have access to all variables described in the sockets handlers scope section.
+The handler functions will have access to all variables described in the socket handler scope section.
 They won’t have access to their parent scope.
-To make variables available to these handlers, use helper.
+To make variables available from the parent scope to these handlers, use @helper.

 @helper

-Helpers content is made available to both the request handler and sockets handler scopes.
+Helpers content is made available to both the request handler and socket handler scopes.

 @helper (data)